afreakk/unimpaired-which-key.nvim/README.md

 ## Details

-`unimpaired-which-key` gives you two tables, and that's all it does
+`unimpaired-which-key` gives you a table which can be passed to the `wk.add()` function, and that's all it does

--   `normal_and_visual_mode` contains the decoders/encoders, which can be used in both normal and visual mode
--   `normal_mode` contains the rest of the mappings, and they can only be used in normal mode

 ## Caveat